 Cats with Thumbs publishes an anthology of Short Stories and Poetry twice a year (April & November), with a ‘Best Of’ print collection on an annual basis ( just in time for Christmas)

-It is hoped to be a stepping stone publication for emerging writers and poets who have aspirations of getting work published in places like Overland, The London Magazine, Southerly, The Southern Review, Poetry, The Normal School and other literature magazines. .
+Cats with Thumbs aims to be a Literary Fiction and Poetry Publication, appealing to that audience and providing a launch space for writers wishing to be published in places like Overland, The London Magazine, Southerly, The Southern Review, Poetry, The Normal School and other literature magazines.